babelouest/ulfius/API.md

 ### Character encoding <a name="character-encoding"></a>

-You may be careful with characters encoding if you use non UTF8 characters in your application or webservice source code, and especially if you use different encodings in the same application.
+You may be careful with characters encoding if you use non UTF8 characters in your application or webservice source code, and especially if you use different encoding in the same application.
 Ulfius may not work properly.

 ### Accessing POST parameters <a name="accessing-post-parameters"></a>

 In the callback function, you can access the POST parameters in the `struct _u_request.map_post_body`.
-The parameters keys are case-sensntive.
+The parameters keys are case-sensitive.

 This variable is a `struct _u_map`, therefore you can access it using the [struct _u_map documentation](#struct-_u_map-api).